 The method they used was to present each taster with a single measure of whisky (one dram) in a sherry copita (almost like an ISO wine tasting glass) with 5ml of spring water added.
 The tasters were seated, blindfolded and asked to smell and taste the whisky.
 They were then asked whether the whisky was “malt”, “blend” or “don’t know”.
 The tasters were asked whether they could identify the distiller/region, followed by a score of the whisky on a “Hedonic Scale” (score of 1-9 with 1 being “;tastes like crap” and 9 being “;what Zeus would drink” note these are my descriptions, not the research papers).
 Each individual whisky was tasted 6 times by each participant.
 The whiskies used in the study were:

 Single Malt: Glenfiddich, Springbank, Glenmorangie

 Blended: Bells, Haig, Whitehorse

 After the tasting round, the data was looked at statistically and the results presented were interesting.
 If you speak to most malt snobs, they would tell you unequivocally that they could differentiate the two types of whisky.
-But in this study it was determined that, of the eight participant, not one could truly differentiate malts from blends in a way that was statistically significant.
-Also, experience does not seem to alter ones ability to discriminate between the two whisky styles.
+But in this study, it was determined that, of the eight participants, no one could truly differentiate malts from blends in a way that was statistically significant.
+Also, experience does not seem to alter one’s ability to discriminate between the two whisky styles.
 From the research paper: